More About me

 Teachers, Mentors, Influences and Courses:

-Meribeth Dayme PhD, Vocal Anatomy Course for Voice Professionals/Core Singing; RAM teacher Mary Makower ARAM, Royal Academy of Music; singing teacher Mollie Petrie; Donald Cashmore (conductor); Donald Ellman (pianist); BVA Voice and the Neck’/‘Pop, Rock and Jazz’ and other courses; Vocal Process; the Estill Model; Alexander Technique; Mindfulness; Brain Gym; Christina Shewell, Voice Foundation Singing and Speaking Course; British Wheel of Yoga Foundation Level 1, the Chakras, Janice Chapman, Mary King, W.Stephen Smith Masterclass, 19C singing teaching techniques of Manuel Garcia 11.
+Meribeth Dayme PhD, Vocal Anatomy Course for Voice Professionals/Core Singing; RAM teacher Mary Makower ARAM, Royal Academy of Music; singing teacher Mollie Petrie; musicians Donald Cashmore and Donald Ellman; BVA Voice and the Neck’/‘Pop, Rock and Jazz’ and other courses; Vocal Process; the Estill Model; Alexander Technique; Mindfulness; Brain Gym; Christina Shewell, Voice Foundation Singing and Speaking Course; British Wheel of Yoga Foundation Level 1, the Chakras, Janice Chapman, Mary King, W.Stephen Smith Masterclass, 19C singing teaching techniques of Manuel Garcia 11.

 Early Singing Career Highlights: